-CohnReznick Affordable Resource Center has a variety of materials including a December 2012 report entitled The Low Income Housing tax Credit Program at Year 25: An Expanded Look at Its Performance that looks at how LIHTC properties have performed in 2008 – 2010.
+CohnReznick Affordable Resource Center has a variety of materials including a report entitled The Low-Income Housing Tax Credit Program: A Performance Analysis (November 2014) that looks at how LIHTC properties have performed in 2011 – 2012.

 Affordable Housing Tax Credit Coalition - The Affordable Housing Tax Credit Coalition is a group of developers, syndicators, lenders, nonprofit groups, public agencies, and others concerned with the low-income housing tax credit.

 Affordable Housing Investors Council (AHIC) - AHIC provides information about the benefits of investing in affordable housing tax credit properties, educates corporate investors on all aspects of affordable housing, and discusses issues of importance to investors in the industry.

 National Association of Local Housing Finance Agencies (NALHFA) - NALHFA is a national association of professionals, including city and county agencies, non-profit organizations, underwriters, consultants, financial advisors, bond counsels, and rating agencies, who help finance affordable housing in the broader community development context at the local level.

 National Association of State and Local Equity Funds (NASLEF) - NASLEF promotes the efficient management of state and local equity funds to create or rehabilitate affordable rental housing throughout the United States.